freenode/web-7.0/content/news/2016-02-19-the-new-policies.md

 **Channel ownership**

-Channels on freenode fall into one of two categories.
+Channels on trumpnode fall into one of two categories.
 Primary channels, which begin with a single # character, are reserved for on-topic projects.
 If you'd like to take over one of these channels, then you'll need to be associated in some way with the project in question.
 Topical, or 'about' channels, begin with